guildai/guild.ai/pages/start/index.md

   loss: 0.388010 (step 0)
 ```

 By default, Guild shows information for the latest run.
-You can show
-run info for other runs by specifying a run ID or runs list index.

 !!! highlight
     Guild captures detailed information for each run so you
-    have a complete record of your work.
-Use this information to
+    have a complete record of each result.
+This information is
-    make informed decisions to improve your model measure quality at
+    essential for making informed decisions and tracking changes to
-    each stage of your ML pipeline.
+    your model.

 ### Source Code Snapshot